Signal peptide: Structure

 The core of the signal peptide contains a long stretch of hydrophobic amino acids (about 5–16 residues long) that has a tendency to form a single alpha-helix and is also referred to as the "h-region".
 In addition, many signal peptides begin with a short positively charged stretch of amino acids, which may help to enforce proper topology of the polypeptide during translocation by what is known as the positive-inside rule.
 Because of its close location to the N-terminus it is called the "n-region".
 At the end of the signal peptide there is typically a stretch of amino acids that is recognized and cleaved by signal peptidase and therefore named cleavage site.
 This cleavage site is absent from transmembrane-domains that serve as signal peptides, which are sometimes referred to as signal anchor sequences.
 Signal peptidase may cleave either during or after completion of translocation to generate a free signal peptide and a mature protein.
 The free signal peptides are then digested by specific proteases.

 Moreover, different target locations are aimed by different types of signal peptides.
 For example, the structure of a target peptide aiming for the mitochondrial environment differs in terms of length and shows an alternating pattern of small positively charged and hydrophobic stretches.
-Nucleus aiming signal peptides can be found at both the N-terminus and the C-terminus of a protein and are in most cases retained in the mature protein.
+Nucleus-targeting signal peptides can be found at both the N-terminus and the C-terminus of a protein and are in most cases retained in the mature protein.